Blog

 What does a Lighting Designer do?

-A Lighting Designer will work with the Director, Artistic Director and/or Lighting Technicians to create the visuals for lighting, lasers, strobes, spots and sometimes video screens for a performance.
+A Lighting Designer will work with all members of the production team, particularly the Director, Designer and Lighting Technicians.
+They will design the look and feel of the lighting, lasers, strobes, spots and sometimes video for a performance.
+Lighting Designers play a crucial role in enhancing the storytelling visually.

 What are the main responsibilities of a Lighting Designer?

-• Work with the creative team to come up with ideas
+• Collaborating with the creative team to come up with ideas

 • Be aware of health and safety aspects